 When the last hope is gone for humans, all that is left for them to do is laugh.
 Maybe something new and better can come from/ after that tragic laughter.
 As it is, nobody is laughing.
 Something happens each day to depress me.
 I'm realizing that there seems no way one can lessen very much the fear and suspicion plus apathy conditions that exist in the city.
 But today I am laughing a little.
-Now I go to pay my university fees and make some pots (ceramic, not herbs). - J. E., Columbus.
-Ohio
+Now I go to pay my university fees and make some pots (ceramic, not herbs). - J. E., Columbus, Ohio

-Disturbance In Groups To the Editor:
+Disturbance In Groups

+To the Editor:

 You have shared some distress about differences and conflicts in your meetings.
 Don't overlook the fact that a terrific selective process has been at work.
-Out of the total population, your meetings have attracted the most wayout mavericks in our society.
+Out of the total population, your meetings have attracted the most wayout mayericks in our society.
 So naturally there will be more abrasion and sparks flying than if you had a collection of greyflannel minds.
-Some way-out people are simply free and uninhibited, but others are pretty disfarmers' organizations (Grange, Farm Bureau, National Farmers Organization) have approved the trend toward large-scale, commercial farming in recent decades.
-Now, since the urban riots, surging questions bring decentralist, family-maintenance farming back into public view.
-But there is little attempt to go to the economic roots of the troubles.
+Some way-out people are simply free and uninhibited, but others are pretty disturbed individuals.
+The roads to agreement are therefore strewn with boulders.